 After successful career in international branding and design, DrivenWoman was born as a result of her inner need to redefine her values and beliefs when the traditional success formula no longer resonated.
-DrivenWoman is now a fast growing ‘ecosystem’, helping thousands of women embrace success in broader terms; living fulfilling, balanced life whilst following a work path with a deeper meaning.
+DrivenWoman is now a global movement, helping thousands of women embrace success in broader terms; living fulfilling, balanced life whilst following a work path with a deeper meaning.
 Over 20,000 women have attended DrivenWoman’s events on- and off-line since 2013 and the program is now delivered to a number of international companies such as L’Oreal Paris, Ubisoft International and PA Consulting Group.

 Since founding DrivenWoman in 2013 I have spent endless hours listening to the stories of thousands of women all around the world.
 I have run over 300 events and met women from all backgrounds.
 What I have discovered is perhaps no surprise to you: women lacking self confidence to follow their dreams and embark on ambitious careers.
 There are of course many structural obstacles women still face that makes their journey hard.
 We are over 200 years from gender equality.
 My mission, however, is to unlock the invisible internal barriers for success.

 I was born in Finland to an ordinary middle class family and grew up in a small unremarkable town just outside the capital city, Helsinki.
 My father worked and like all good mothers in the 70s, my mum stayed at home and didn’t follow her dreams.
-This of course, had been the fate of her mother and grandmother, forming a good base for a ‘mother wound’ to develop, an opportunity I haven’t missed to use for my personal growth and inspiration in my work.
-Releasing the generations of blocked creativity and frustration has allowed me to do the deeply meaningful and impactful work I do now.
+This of course, had been the fate of her mother and grandmother, forming a good base for a ‘mother wound’ to develop, an opportunity I haven’t missed in my personal growth journey and inspiration for my work.

-Many women carry the invisible barrier of generational shame: our inability to believe that our brilliance is worthy of sharing with the world.
+Many women carry the invisible barrier of generational shame: our inability to believe in our own brilliance.
 What we stand for and how we want to embrace our lives and careers have incredible value but we inclined to believe the old narrative that says that feminine way has no value.
 So many women (and men) fail to see the value in the feminine to the detriment of their personal creativity and that of the companies they work for.